section-engineering-education/engineering-education/content/articles/android-excel-apachepoi-crud/index.md

 #### Formatting the cells

 Let’s now format the header cells.
-After accessing a sheet, this will be done, which we discussed in the previous article.
+This will be done, after accessing a sheet , which we discussed in the previous article.

-> I will first discuss the code in bits, step by step, then show the full code at the end.
+> We will first discuss the code in snippets, step by step, then show the full code at the end.

 We access the header cells in this manner: